moviedo5/SDFDA/README.md

-# SDFDA
- Modelling Species Distribution Using Functional Data Analysis"
+# SDFDA:  Species Distribution using Functional Data Analysis"

-## Modeling LPUE  abundance of fish using functional data analysis

 Poster presented in *International Symposium on Nonparametric Statistics 2024*